Tulsa Discrimination Lawyer

 It’s against the law to harass, fire or retaliate because of your race, sex, pregnancy, disability, age, job injury or because you filed a legitimate Worker’s Compensation claim.
 Depending on the claim, it can be brought in state or federal court.
 Or, if the claim falls under U.S. Title VII, it must first be brought to the U.S. Equal Employment Opportunity Commission (within 300 days of offending act) or the Oklahoma Attorney General’s Office (180 days of offending act).

 Generally, the law will provide for payment of back wages lost, future wages reasonably lost, emotional distress, benefits lost, pain and suffering that can be linked to the job loss and the resulting chaos in a family’s life.

-For 28 years Gilpin Law Office has successfully represented people fired from their job due to race, sex, pregnancy, disability and workers' compensation claim.
+For over 30 years Gilpin Law Office has successfully represented people fired from their job due to race, sex, pregnancy, disability and workers’ compensation claim.
 Clients have been reinstated to their job and/or received a substantial settlement or verdict in their favor.

 TItle VII relief for sexual harassment at work.

 Men and women are protected by anti-discrimination laws.

 The law protects more than just firing and hiring.